 This refers to exposures to corporates or individuals which have not been included in other classes of exposures.

 28b.
-Investments in equity or other capital instruments of other banks and financial institutions (other than where deducted from the capital base)
+Investments in equity or other capital instruments issued by financial sector entities (other than those subject to capital deduction or 250% risk-weight)